mathren/mesa25_best_practices/Instructions.md

 but again for summer school purposes, let's just try to get beyond oxygen depletion and call it a success.

-**N.B.:** `min_timestep_limit` is set to 0.1 seconds, too high for production models past O core burning, but it's sufficiently low that one may not want to continue the evolution in testing, and in this particular case, we have tested that blindly lowering the `min_timestep_limit` will only delay the issue, not fundamentally change it.
+**Note:** `min_timestep_limit` is set to 0.1 seconds, too high for production models past O core burning, but it's sufficiently low that one may not want to continue the evolution in testing, and in this particular case, we have tested that blindly lowering the `min_timestep_limit` down to `1d-20` will not bypass this issue.

 ### Common situation: Running into a problem